Les Compagnons de la chanson: Career

-The line-up of Les Compagnons changed over time; they had eight, then nine members for large part of their career: three tenors, three baritones and three basses, with Fred Mella their principal tenor soloist.
+The line-up of Les Compagnons changed over time, but for a large part of their career they had nine members: three tenors, three baritones and three basses, with Fred Mella their principal tenor soloist.
 In the beginning they usually performed a cappella or with a guitar or another instrument, later performances also included orchestral accompaniment.

 They appeared in the 1948 film with Piaf, Neuf Garçons, un cœur.
-They also performed in the operatta Minnie Moustache in 1956 written by group member Jean Broussolle and Georges van Parys.
+They also performed in the operetta Minnie Moustache in 1956 written by group member Jean Broussolle and Georges van Parys.

 After the group and Piaf went on their separate ways, they continued to enjoy successes in France and Belgium until the late 1960s when one of the early members Guy Bourguignon died.
 Some of Les Compagnons de la chanson's biggest hits were "Le marchand de bonheur", "La marche des anges", "Gondolier", "Tom Dooley", "Verte campagne" ("Greenfields") and the aforementioned and re-titled "The Three Bells".
-Many songs were original composition, but a large numbers were covers.
-They had association with Charles Aznavour, and cover some of his songs and had successes with songs cowritten with him, such as "Un Mexicain" and "Roméo".
+Many songs were original compositions, but a large number were covers.
+They had association with Charles Aznavour, covering some of his songs and had successes with songs co-written with him, such as "Un Mexicain" and "Roméo".

 The group also toured internationally, including North America multiple times, Africa, Russia, Israel, Japan and other countries.